olegabu/fabric-starter/test/testsuite.md

 * Now proceed with test scenarios.
 Description of each scenario is stored in 'scenario.md' file in each scenario's directory.

-The typical way to run the testing scenario is the following (you should provide interface type and org's names):
+The typical way to run the test scenario is the following (you should provide interface type and org's names):

 ```bash